About

 Founding guitarist formerly with the Australian international touring and recording prog/pop band The Church, renowned for their innovative guitar style as well as the alternative hit song ‘Under The Milky Way’.

-He also taught Diploma Of Music at Australian colleges and guest lectured at Queensland University of Technology.
+Also a Diploma Of Music level teacher at Australian colleges and guest lectured at Queensland University of Technology.

 Websites: www.peterkoppes.com thechurchband.com